jordips/dremio-docker-compose/README.md

 ## Upgrade dremio to new version:

-If you want to upgrade dremio to certain version you have to follow next steps:
+If you want to upgrade dremio to certain version these are the steps you have to follow (set UPGRADE_VERSION to desired version):
 ```
 docker-compose stop
 docker-compose -f docker-compose.upgrade.yml build --build-arg UPGRADE_VERSION=4.7.0